Managing Unemployment During the Holidays

 If you have been out of work for a while it may be time for you to re-evaluate and stop doing the same thing over and over again.
 A session with a career coach can bring a fresh perspective to your job search campaign.
 Our career coaches are trained professionals who have spent years helping people market themselves to employers.
 We can review your situation and help you with an effective job search strategy for implementation in the New Year.

-While December and January are known for layoffs, the first quarter is ripe for new projects and new hires.
+While November and December known for layoffs, the first quarter is ripe for new projects and new hires.
 If there is an optimal time for you to be at the very top of your game in job hunting, this is it.
 We are keenly aware of how competitive the job market is.
 We can help you stay focused with razor sharpness to get results.